openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

     ![](./figures/sourceftp.png)

     You need to set up an FTP server, mount the **openEuler-20.03-LTS-SP1-x86_64-dvd.iso** image, and copy the mounted files to the shared directory on the FTP server. **x86_64** indicates the CPU architecture.
-You can use images as required.
+Use the actual image.

   - NFS mode